 Depending on who you are, you may be more or less likely to experience depression.
 For example, your risk may be slightly elevated if you are female (although this statistic is contested, as women may simply be more likely to seek help), if you have blood relatives with a history of depression, if you experienced childhood trauma, or if you have a history of other mental health problems such as an eating disorder or anxiety.
 The average age of first onset for depression is 25-29.
 However, the presence of one or more of these risk factors absolutely does not guarantee that you will become depressed; it’s simply a good idea to be aware if you do have a heightened risk so that you can figure out how best to take care of yourself.

 Depression has been both romanticized and stigmatized throughout our cultural history.
 Today, millions of people suffer from the condition, and tragically, many do so alone.
-If you think you may be experiencing depression – even if you don’t think you meet the clinical criteria for diagnosis – reach out and seek support from your loved ones and/or help from a mental health professional.
+If you think you may be experiencing depression – even if you don’t think you meet the clinical criteria for diagnosis – reach out and seek support from your loved ones and/or help from a psychologist.
 You don’t have to endure in silence.